Jenni (album)

-Jenni is the tenth major label studio album by Regional Mexican singer Jenni Rivera, released on September 9, 2008, by Universal Music Latin Entertainment.
+Jenni is the ninth major label studio album by regional Mexican singer Jenni Rivera, released on September 9, 2008, by Universal Music Latin Entertainment.
 The album features the hit banda song "Chuper Amigos" and the hit single "Culpable o Inocente".

 Jenni reached number one on the Billboard Top Latin Albums Chart in the United States.
 It reached number 27 on the Top 100 chart in Mexico.
 It was nominated for Popular Album of the Year at the 2009 Premios Oye!, whereas "Culpable o Inocente" was nominated for Record of the Year.
 Jenni won Top Latin Album of the Year at the 2009 Billboard Latin Music Awards.
 It achieved Platinum status in Mexico.

 Critical reception

 Billboard's writer Ayala Ben-Yehud gave the album a positive review, writing "Banda diva Jenni Rivera has trademarked a swingy, midtempo groove on her brass-heavy tunes and a cackling bluntness that other regional Mexican singers of her generation don't even approach."
 Allmusic gave the album 3.5 out of 5 on Jenni, calling it "her best work in the past decade".